saidach/AI_ML_Workshops/lab-6-Personalize_your_Recommendations/README.md

 Observations are that demographics are absolutely not a good indicator for movies recommendations, nor for things like book recommendations - this isn't an issue with Amazon Personalize, rather it is a know issue with using age and gender to predict likes and dislikes of media.
 Also, the single, compound genre certainly seems more accurate for the first 5 or 10 responses, but for the set of 25 response as a whole the multiple genre model probably gets a better list of movies than the compound one.

-## Conclusion

-Upon completion of this lab you will have performed the following:

-- Launched a Jupyter notebook from with the Amazon SageMaker service
-- Imported external files into the notebook environment
-- Seen how to enable Preview services within a notebook (assuming your account has been whitelisted for Preview access)
-- Used the **pandas** libraries to do some pre-processing of the source data
-- Built and deployed an ML model based upon the HRNN algorithm
-- Tested your model via just a few lines of code
-- Deployed your model into a live application

-You should now be able to embed this model from within your own application code, using any language that is supported by the AWS SDK.
-Happy recommending!